 But don’t panic.
 We’re not talking about learning a language here – within a week you’ll have graduated to Expert Label Reader status, and by the end of the month you’ll be able to add another word to that title: Expert Label Speed Reader.
 Vegans can read labels astonishingly quickly, it’s like a super power.
 But we’ll let you in on a little secret, it’s only because we know what to look for…

 Below are a few tips that’ll have you throwing items into your shopping trolley with confidence!
 Refer to this as often as necessary.
 And if in any doubt, it is probably best to leave it out.

 - Does it say vegan on the label?

 There’s never been a better time to go vegan!
 There are more options available than ever before, and the internet means we can check up on almost anything, whenever we need.
 However, the food labels of the world are still playing catch up, and it’s a rarity to pick up something and find it labelled ‘vegan’.
 So does that mean your food choices have suddenly plummeted to the sum total of the fruit and veg aisle?
 No. It just means you have to be a bit clever.

 Many labels will obviously state if something is vegetarian, so our first tip is to look for that…

 Legally, a company must explicitly state what allergens are contained in a product, and these will typically highlighted in bold within the ingredients list, or stated separately below it.
-If you see a non-vegan allergen ingredient (eggs, milk, whey and casein are the usual suspects) then that item is vegetarian only.
-If there are none listed, then it is very likely vegan.
+If you see a non-vegan allergen ingredient (eggs, milk, whey and casein are usual suspects) then that item isn’t vegan.
+If none are listed, then it is very likely vegan.
 But this is where the list below becomes your best friend.
 Always scan any ingredients list (vegetarian labelled or not) for any of the following.